Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Conclusion

 One particularly intriguing aspect of multi-messenger astronomy with GWs and EM radiation is the potential to trigger EW alerts for BNS coalescences ahead of the actual merger, thus enabling the EM observatories to record the events as early as possible and observe the merger in the EM spectrum as it happens.
-The important metric here, besides visibility, is the sky localization of the events several minutes before the merger to provide enough time for GW signal processing to issue an alert and telescopes to slew to the estimated sky location.
-In our study we found that A+ and Voyager detectors will not provide such significant detection rates with the required sky localization at least 2 minutes before the merger.
+The important metric here, besides visibility, is the sky localization of the events several minutes before the merger to provide enough time for GW signal pipelines to issue an alert and telescopes to slew to the estimated sky location.
+In our study we found that A+ and Voyager detectors will not provide significant detection rates with the required sky localization at least 2 minutes before the merger.
 Similarly, a single CE network might only observe a couple such events per year early enough for the Rubin Observatory to follow-up, assuming 10-fold tiling.
-In contrast, the ET network should send weekly 2- and biweekly 5-min alerts.
-The CE-ET and triple-NG network on the other hand will push these number to 3--10 daily 2-min and 2--4 daily 10-min alerts to the Rubin Observatory.
-In fact, both networks would even provide EUCLID, WFIRST, Chandra, Keck, and the 30m--Telescope with 2 min and 10 min EW alerts for a handful of events per year, see Tab.~\ref{tab:ew}.
+In contrast, the ET network should send weekly two- and biweekly five-minutes alerts.
+The double- and triple-NG networks on the other hand will push these numbers to 5--13 daily two-minutes, 2--6 daily five-minutes, and {\em approximately weekly ten-minutes} alerts to the Rubin Observatory.
+In fact, both networks would even provide EUCLID, Athena, Nancy Grace Roman, Chandra, Lynx, Swift-XRT, Keck and the 30 m-Telescope with two-minutes and 5-minutes EW alerts for a handful of golden events per year, see Tab.~\ref{tab:ew}.